LobbyFinderBot/docs/README.md

 > Command: `$list`
 >
 > Description: Lobby list command.
-Returns an overview of all currently open parties on this guild.
+Returns an overview of all currently open lobbies on this guild.
 >
 > Usage: $list | ctl -l